 - Relaxed Performances Thursday 14 December 10am & Friday 29 December, 6pm

 The course will enable learners to develop skills and abilities to achieve a level of competence for progression and further learning.
 Applicants for this course will have to attend an interview to assess their suitability.
-Interviews will be held on Monday afternoon 4th or 5th September and on Thursday 7th September 2017.
-The course starts on Thursday 14th September 2017 – 19th July 2018.
+Interviews will be soon.
+The course starts on 11th January – 20th December 2018.

 Cheques to be paid after interviews.